By John M. Sigle, DPM, FACFAS, Foot & Ankle Center of Illinois

 Most people try a variety of conservative treatments to tolerate their bunions and to avoid surgery as long as possible.
 Unfortunately, when conservative care stops working and severe pain and swelling begin to interfere with daily activities, they find themselves at a crossroads and need help to make a decision.
 They have tried all the non-surgical treatments and realize surgery is the only remaining option.
 Although everyone’s goal is to avoid surgery, sometimes it is the only answer.

 According to Dr. Gonzalez, advanced foot and ankle surgeon, “Foot surgery causes worry, so we take as much time as necessary to address their questions and concerns.
 We like to give them the full picture of what to expect going in so that there are no surprises after surgery.
 After our diagnosis, we tell them what their surgical options are, what will happen to them, how long it will take to recover, how long they have to take off work, and when they can expect to resume their normal activities.
 We try to make it as painless as possible.”
 Here are some of the common questions patients have about bunion surgery.
 Hopefully, this information will help you decide if you are ready for this procedure.

-Are there different types of bunion surgery?
+Are there different surgical procedures?

 What can I expect after surgery?

-How do I select a surgeon?
+How do I to select the right surgeon?

 Back to Top